luo693353634/DME/reuters21578/README.txt

     However, we are willing to make available as part of the distribution any tuple representations of this sort that researchers want to contribute.
+(Contact lewis@research.att.com if you would like to do this.)
 Perhaps the ideal situation would be if someone with a strong interest in feature set formation produced tuples based on a high quality set of features which other researchers interested only in learning algorithms could make use of.

 X. Bibliography